piotrekn/ng-rxjs-safe-subscribe/README.md

 export class AppComponent extends RxjsOnDestroy
 ```

+Finally, use one of the following approaches to subscribe in code using `Observable.safeSubscribe` or `Observable.subscribeUntil` function.

 ## 1. Unsubscribe with a sink

 Subscribe safely, pass object which extends RxjsOnDestroy abstract class: